Alexmarco-gif/Customer-Segmentation-ml-app/README.md

    * Dataset: Uses the Mall Customer Segmentation Dataset (Kaggle).
    * Data Preparation: Handles missing values and encodes categorical features (e.g., Gender $\rightarrow$ 0/1).
    * Scaling: Numeric features are scaled using StandardScaler.
-   * Feature Engineering: Created behavior-based features:
+   * Feature Engineering: Created behavior-based features: <br>
      $Spending\_Efficiency = \frac{Spending\_Score}{Annual\_Income + 1}$$Income\_Spend\_Interaction = Annual\_Income \times Spending\_Score$

 2. Segmentation (Unsupervised) `02_clustering.ipynb`
    * Model: K-Means clustering is applied to group customers.
    * Optimization: The optimal number of clusters ($k$) is determined using the Elbow Method and Silhouette Score.
    * Labeling: Cluster labels are used as the target variable ($y$) for the subsequent classification step.
    * Persistence: The trained KMeans model is saved as kmeans.pkl.

 3. Classification (Supervised) `03_classification.ipynb`
    * Models: Random Forest and XGBoost are used and evaluated.
-   * Evaluation: XGBoost achieved the best overall performance.
+   * Evaluation: XGBoost achieved the best overall performance. <br>
      | Model | Accuracy | F1-Score |
      | Random Forest | 0.90 | 0.89|
      | XGBoost | 0.94 ✅ | 0.93 ✅ |
    * Persistence: The final classification model is saved as classifier.pkl using joblib.

 4. Model Deployment `App/app.py`
  * Framework: Streamlit is used for the web interface.
  * Prediction: The app loads the saved models and uses user input to generate real-time customer segment predictions.